mim-uw/rc-2022-23/docs/cameras.md

 # Downloading "driver" code

 Download [camera package](camera_package.tgz), it is useful to do this before disconnecting from the internet.
+It is also worth setting up virtual environment to run the code, as it requires installing opencv and hence requires internet access.

 # Connecting to the board